-Top 5 Calendar and Scheduling Software in 2019
+Top 5 Calendar and Scheduling Software & Tools in 2020

 Online calendar applications are modern alternatives to paper planners.
 Aside from providing users, at the minimum, an electronic version of a calendar, these software are essential for time management.
 A person utilizes it to manage his or her time effectively, so they can allocate the right time for the right activity.
 And they go beyond individual use.
 People can allow other individuals or groups access to their schedule, or they can share it for the information of others.